Gabrielncosta/GoStackBootcamp/README.md

 ## Prerequisites

-_In the next few weeks, I plan to include Docker directly in the repository with docker-compose, until there this step is required._

 To run this server you will need three containers running on your machine.

 To do so, you will need to run the following commands: